Coming June 24!

 Father Shea this offers Refugee Prayer to our community.

 The Kino Border Initiative (KBI) is a binational organization that works in the area of migration and is located in Nogales, Arizona and Nogales, Sonora, Mexico.
+Fr.
+Sean Carroll, SJ, executive director of KBI, is coming to St Peter on June 17 & 18.
 The KBI was inaugurated in January of 2009 by six organizations from the United States and Mexico: The California Province of the Society of Jesus, Jesuit Refugee Service/USA, the Missionary Sisters of the Eucharist, the Mexican Province of the Society of Jesus, the Diocese of Tucson and the Archdiocese of Hermosillo.
 The KBI’s vision is to help make humane, just, workable migration between the U.S. and Mexico a reality.
 Its mission is to promote US/Mexico border and immigration policies that affirm the dignity of the human person and a spirit of bi-national solidarity through:

 - Direct humanitarian assistance and accompaniment with migrants;